oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 templates.
 Entities defined in TOSCA profiles are used as follows:

-- Types defined in a TOSCA profile provide reusable building blocks based on which which services can be composed.
+- Types defined in a TOSCA profile provide reusable building blocks on which services can be composed.
 - Artifacts defined in a TOSCA profile can provide implementations for the TOSCA types defined in the profile.